-You might also get this infeasible path error if you have a zero-offset Downsample block immediately followed by a Commutator or a multi-rate Mux block, as the implementation of these blocks require autogenerated Upsample blocks with zero offsets.
+You might also get this infeasible path error if you have a zero-offset Downsample block immediately followed by a Commutator or a multi-rate Mux block, as these blocks require automatically generated Upsample blocks with zero offsets.

 Solution: Insert a delay element on the infeasible path between the Downsample block and the subsequent block (Upsample/Commutator/Mux), or set the offset of the Downsample block to a non-zero value.